gRodonThe gRodon package allows you to predict the maximal

 #> $UpperCI

-If working with thermophiles or psychrophiles you might consider using gRodon’s alternative training set (below) which includes more extremophiles than the default training set.
+includes more extremophiles than the default training set.

-From Madin et al.
+compiled by Madin et

 path_to_genome <- system.file('extdata',